ztkent/augur/README.md

 ## Why Augur?
 Augur is capable of generating well-structured and pre-aligned system prompts from a simple conversation.
 This allows developers to quickly try different inputs, adjust their model's behavior, and iterate on the development of applications that use natural language generation.

-## How does it work?
+## How Does It Work?

-When a system prompt is requested, Augur will:
+When a system prompt is requested, Augur performs the following steps:

+1. Evaluate the user's input and identifies the key themes and topics.
-- Generate a given section of the instructions.
-Responses are reviewed, and validated to ensure that they match the desired structure and content.
+2. Generate each section of the system prompt simultaneously, reducing computation time.
+3. Each response is reviewed and validated to ensure it aligns with the desired structure and content.
-- Augur will then generate the next section of the prompt, and the process will continue until the entire system prompt is generated.
+4. Merge each section to a final document, which is then evaluated by the LLM
-- In the end, a full output is produced and scored by the LLM.
-This is provided to the user.
+5. Present the output to the user.
-- The user can provide feedback.
-This feedback is fed into the loop and it is repeated.
-- Users can target a specific section of the prompt to regenerate if the other parts are satisfactory.
+6. Provide the options to copy or download the new system prompt in Markdown format.